syncfusion-content/uwp-docs/uwp/Calendar/Blocking-Dates.md

 # Blocking Dates in UWP Calendar

-`SfCalendar` allows blocking out dates so that a blocked date will look disabled, be skipped in key navigation, and unable to be selected.
+UWP Calendar allows blocking out dates so that a blocked date will look disabled, be skipped in key navigation, and unable to be selected.

 ## Blocking out the Date Collection